harttle/liquidjs/README.md

 * `greedy` is used to specify whether `trim*Left`/`trim*Right` is greedy.
 When set to `true`, all consecutive blank characters including `\n` will be trimed regardless of line breaks.
 Defaults to `true`.

+* `fs` is used to override the default file-system module with a custom implementation.

 ## Register Filters

 ```javascript